craftcms/docs/docs/getting-started-tutorial/configure/resources.md

     Save the filesystem, and ensure it has populated the **Asset Filesystem** <Poi label="C" target="newVolume" id="volumeFsMenu" /> menu.

     ::: tip
-    We chose generic **Base URL** and **Base Path** here so that the filesystem can be reused later by multiple volumes—say, one for “Documents” that you want to keep separate from photographic media.
-The **Subpath** setting on the volume will ensure our images live within a specific folder of the filesystem!
+    We chose a generic **Base URL** and **Base Path** here so that the filesystem can be reused later by multiple volumes—say, one for “Documents” that you want to keep separate from photographic media.
+The **Subpath** setting on the volume (see below) will ensure our images live within a specific folder of the filesystem!
     :::

 1. Set the volume’s **Subpath** <Poi label="I" target="newVolume" id="volumeSubpath" /> to `images`;